opengeospatial/GEOE3/GeoE3-Quality-Dashboard/Evaluator/README.md

 3. In the shell, run `cd c:\whereever\this\project\is\geoe3-quality-dashboard\`
 4. Use the project as normal

-### Run the program

-Rune the ```__main__.py``` program.
-It will ask for the path of source files and a service ID.
-The data from the availability API is downloaded into a temp file located in the temp folder.
-This file should be automatically deleted after the program is run.

 #### When using miniconda for the first time
 When using miniconda for the first time, run these commands :
 ```